Skip to main content

 Quickly Cut or Copy a Line

 1. Place the cursor anywhere in a line.
-No text selection is necessary.
+You do not have to select the entire line!

 3. Place the cursor wherever you want the code, and hit Cmd–V (Mac) or CTRL–V (Windows) to paste it.

-NOTE: You can also copy a line using the same approach.
-Simply use Cmd–C (Mac) or CTRL–C (Windows) instead of the cut command.
-This technique is invaluable for code reorganization, moving import statements, or repositioning function definitions.
+NOTE: You can also copy a line of code the same way.
+Just use Cmd–C (Mac) or CTRL–C (Windows) instead.

 Add Next Item to Selection

-• Repeat the keystroke to continue adding more items to your selection, building a multi-cursor editing session.
+• Repeat the keystroke to continue adding more items to the selection.

-• If the selection includes an unwanted item, hit Cmd–K (Mac) or CTRL–K (Windows) followed by Cmd–D (Mac) or CTRL–D (Windows) to skip that particular occurrence.
+• If it selects something you don’t want, hit Cmd–K (Mac) or CTRL–K (Windows) and then hit Cmd–D (Mac) or CTRL–D (Windows) to skip that item.

 Navigating Code

-• Hit Cmd–Shift–O (Mac) or CTRL–Shift–O (Windows) (the keystroke for Go > Go to Symbol in Editor) to navigate within specific file types such as CSS or JavaScript.
-For example, in CSS files you can instantly jump to selectors, while in JavaScript you can navigate directly to function definitions.
-This feature becomes increasingly valuable as your files grow in complexity.
+• Hit Cmd–Shift–O (Mac) or CTRL–Shift–O (Windows) (the keystroke for Go > Go to Symbol in Editor) to navigate certain filetypes (such as CSS or JS).
+For example, in CSS files you can type in the name of selectors, or in JS use function names.

-• To jump to a specific line number, hit CTRL–G (Mac and Windows) and type the line number.
-Hit Return (Mac) or Enter (Windows) to navigate there instantly.
-This is particularly useful when working with error messages or debugging output that references specific line numbers.
+• To jump to a specific line of code, hit CTRL–G (Mac and Windows) and type in the line number.
+Hit Return (Mac) or Enter (Windows) to go to the line.

 • Move to beginning or end of a line: